OnStepX ConfiguratorOnStep Configuration Generator

 Status & Misc

 Step pulse waveform.
-Use SQUARE on long wiring or Teensy 4.x; PULSE squeezes more rate out of slower MCUs.
+Use SQUARE on long wiring or Teensy 4.x; PULSE squeezes more rate out of slower MCUs.// PULSE Step signal wave form faster rates.
+SQUARE best signal integrity.

 Where OnStepX stores runtime settings.
-Leave on NV_DEFAULT unless your board has a documented external EEPROM/FRAM (e.g. MaxESP4i ⇒ NV_MB85RC64).
+Leave on NV_DEFAULT unless your board has a documented external EEPROM/FRAM (e.g. MaxESP4i ⇒ NV_MB85RC64).// Use platforms default non-volatile device to remember runtime settings.

 Axis1 RA/Azimuth — Driver